KanishkKalyani/sprite-generator/README.md

 ## Instructions for use:

 - Add the images in /src/icons folder to be included in the spritesheet.
-- Change the file names in lines 38 and 41 to appropriate file names in context with your use.
+- Change the file names in lines 38 and 41 in index.js file to appropriate file names in context with your use.
 - Do 'npm start'